walidboughdiri/mf-maestro/README.md

 **> Targetting 1 micro-frontend when you have multiple instances of the same micro-frontend on the page :**

 When you add a listener to an event, you will add the listener to your event and to a second event named ```groupRef + ":" + event```.
 This is done automatically.
 So if your event is called "mf1:users:clicked" in the micro-frontend with a groupRef "MyMf1", you will also add a listener to the event "MyMf1:mf1:users:clicked".
-This let you react to an event with just a psecific micro-frontend.
+This let you react to an event with just a specific micro-frontend.
 Imagine you have on the same page two instances of the same micro-frontend.
 If you want an event emitted by another micro-frontend to trigger an event of these micro-frontends, you can use the [```mutateEvent(sourceEvent, targetEvent)```](#events-system-mutateEvent) function.
 But if you do so, both micro-frontends will react.
 If you want to target only one of them, since they both listen to 2 events (one common : "target-event-name" and one not common : "groupRef:target-event-name"), you just need to mutate your event like this : ```mutateEvent("source-event-name", "groupRef:target-event-name")```.

 - **once(event, callback, context)**
 same as **on(event, callback, context)**, but reacts only one time to events.